 The remaining guests were resoundingly PCPF- complicit in their silence.
 It goes without saying that the offense was mutual, and the evening didn’t go well.

 PCPF members often confuse microaggression with category-formation

 Microaggression is often confused with the essentiall human tendency to form categories.
 We humans are prewired to assign things in our world to groups.
 For example, instead of remembering the details for each dog that they see, even very young children can class furry things that wag their tails and run after tennis balls as belonging to the category: Dog.
 And, it goes without saying that children form more and more categories as they get older.
 Toddlers can often form categories by about 16-18 months of age.
 They may notice sex differences, and then at about school age, they can categories people on the basis of skin colour.
 It’s not that they judge others on the basis of race.
 Category-formation and valued judgements are not the same thing.
-Is it a valued, racist judgment to predict that Mrs. Zhang is Chinese?
+Is it a valued, racist judgment to predict that caucasian (no offense intended) Mrs. Zhang is not Chinese?

 Category formation is a very important aspect of human cognitive development because it enables us to reduce the number of details that we have to remember.
 With the resultant increase in memory space, we can store more new information.
 Because category formation is so important to human intelligence, all good intelligence tests include an assessment of it in their packages.

 While the PCPF may want to lip-cuff people for forming categories even when there’s no intended valued judgment in them, the truth is that all intelligent humans form categories, whether consciously or not.
 Sometimes, the categories are based on a person’s physical appearance, like skin colour or eye shape.
 Sometimes a huge group of humans on the move are collectively described by the adjective “swarm”.
 And, if you live in Australia, you could be categorised as a “bunch” of people.